UncleMac66/nodenurse/README.md

   -l, --latest           Gather the latest healthcheck from the node(s).
   -t, --tagunhealthy     Apply the unhealthy tag to the node(s) -r, --reboot           Hard reboot the node(s).
-  -i, --identify         Display full details of the node(s) and exit.
+  -e, --exec             Execute command on the node(s) -i, --identify         Display full details of the node(s) and exit.
-* -n, --nccl             Run allreduce nccl test on the node(s).
+  -n, --nccl             Run allreduce nccl test on the node(s).
   -s, --ncclscout        Run ncclscout (nccl pair test) on the node(s).
   -u, --update           Update the slurm state on the node(s).